chrishasz/yaght/docs/general/config-options.md

 ### Site Level [#](#site){:name="site"}

-The following proprties are configured in the `_config.yml` file.
+The following properties are configured in the `_config.yml` file.

 #### Subtitle

+The `subtitle` property sets the breadcrumb root node name.
+If not provided, the root node will default to the `site.title" property.

 ```yaml
 subtitle: Your Subtitle
 ```

 #### header_pages

+The `header_pages` node is used to overwrite the default site navigation.
+For more information on using `header_pages`, check out [Navigation Options]{/yaght/general/navigation}.

 ``` yml
 header_pages: